 This is part of the Total Usability Series that was originally published in 2007.
 A decade later, usability is more important than ever, so we are revisiting this series and updating all of the articles.
 This post was updated 11/2/2017.

 Your website’s privacy information and security settings can be significant hurdles when it comes to gaining trust with your visitors.
 Establishing trust is paramount to enticing visitors to make that final commitment, whether that be making a purchase, choosing to provide their info, or simply making initial contact with you.

+- Scanability.
 Be sure your privacy and security pages are easy to scan.
-Categorize information into sections allowing visitors to easily find information that is most important to them.
+Categorize information into sections so visitors can easily find information that is most important to them.
 Overstock utilizes section headings and bulleted lists to create a scannable privacy and security page.

+- Information types.
 Identify the different types of information that is collected from your visitors and explain how that information will be used.
 Be specific so visitors get a complete understanding of what happens to the personal info details they provide.
 Walgreen’s has a very detailed explanation of what information is collected, how it’s collected, and how it’s used on their site.

-Explain to your visitors if any information collected will be shared with other third parties and explain the circumstances and reasoning why.
+- Info sharing disclosure.
+Explain to your visitors if any information collected will be shared with other third parties and explain the circumstances and reasoning why, just as Apple does:

-The security and privacy pages are a good place to provide additional links to sections of the site that allow users to change preferences, contact info, opt out etc.
+- Site links.
+The security and privacy pages are a good place to provide additional links to sections of the site that allow users to change preferences, contact info, opt out, etc.

-When establishing trust and credibility it is often the littlest of things that can make the biggest difference.
+When establishing trust and credibility, it’s often the littlest of things that can make the biggest difference.
 Shoppers simply want to feel comfortable about their purchase.
 The more small comforts you can provide them the more apt they will be to complete the shopping/purchase process.